-In Laravel the set{Attribute}Attribute accessor methods are used to set new attributes of a model.
-For example we use $appends
+In Laravel the set{Attribute}Attribute accessor methods are used to set new attributes in a model.
+For example, we do use $appends

 ” and “last_name